Netflix buffering ruining your streaming? Learn simple fixes to boost speed, reduce lag, and enjoy uninterrupted movies and shows.

 Educate all users in your home about avoiding large downloads or torrents while streaming.

-If you’ve been wondering why Netflix keeps buffering, the answer likely lies in your internet connection, device performance, or app settings.
+If you've been wondering why Netflix keeps buffering, the answer likely lies in your internet connection, device performance, or app settings.
 By following the comprehensive solutions outlined above, you can dramatically reduce—or eliminate—buffering and finally enjoy uninterrupted streaming.
+For consistent results, prioritize a fast and stable internet connection, keep your Netflix app and devices updated, and avoid unnecessary bandwidth consumption during streaming sessions.